PlaeryinBol/Synthetic_Slides_Generator/README.md

 * `content_block` - text or media elements combined by the author in one area of the slide. `content block` can often be nested: an obvious example is a nested list, in which one of the elements is itself a list \(and therefore a `content block`\)
 * `bullet` - a block of text that is logically and visually separated from other slide elements.
 The slide creators themselves visually separate the bullets from each other (as a rule, using a wider line spacing than usual). `bullet` can be both inside the `content block` and outside it

-As a result of generation, folder *output_generation* will contain the resulting synthetic pptx-slides, its jpg-screenshots and its text files with yolo-markup.
+As a result of generation, folder *output_generation* will contain the resulting synthetic pptx-slides, its jpg-screenshots and its text files with [yolo-format](https://github.com/AlexeyAB/Yolo_mark/issues/60#issuecomment-401854885) markup for slide components detection.

 ### Data description